Acculink

 The numbers tell a sobering story for anyone who depends on a steady flow of new CPAs entering the profession.
 Both candidate volume and pass rates are trending in the wrong direction.

-CPA exam pass rates, which had been trending in the mid-to-high 40% range for most sections in recent years, declined across the board following the restructure.
+CPA exam pass rates, which had been trending in the mid-to-high 40% range for most sections in recent years, declined across the board.
+The drop followed the restructure.
 The discipline sections — being entirely new in format, content, and testing approach — saw particularly variable results during initial testing windows.
 NASBA data showed some discipline sections reporting pass rates in the low 40s initially, significantly below historical averages.
 While some stabilisation has occurred as review courses improved, pass rates remain below pre-restructure levels for most sections.

-Candidate volume has been declining independently of the exam restructure, driven by multiple converging factors that the Bureau of Labour Statistics and AICPA have documented extensively.
-The 150-hour education requirement adds an extra year of schooling beyond a bachelor’s degree, creating both a financial burden (additional tuition, lost income) and an opportunity cost as graduates see peers in technology and finance earning higher starting salaries without additional certification requirements.
+Candidate volume has been declining independently of the exam restructure.
+The drivers are converging factors that the Bureau of Labour Statistics and AICPA have documented extensively.
+The 150-hour education requirement adds an extra year of schooling beyond a bachelor’s degree, creating both a financial burden (additional tuition, lost income) and an opportunity cost.
+Graduates see peers in technology and finance earning higher starting salaries without additional certification requirements.

 The exam restructure added another layer of discouragement on top of these structural trends.
 Candidates planning preparation under the old format faced the choice of rushing to complete before the transition or restarting under the new format.
 Some chose neither.
 New candidates face a more complex exam with less mature study resources and lower reported pass rates — hardly an encouraging environment.